 Your total excess concessional contributions are taxed at your marginal tax rate, with an excess concessional contribution charge applying.
 This tax treatment applies regardless of whether excess concessional contributions are refunded or not.
-Refunded excess concessional contributions will not count towards the non-concessional cap, whereas c.
-Claiming tax deductions for your personal contributions.

-- excess concessional contributions retained in superannuation will. - Excess non-concessional contributions that are not refunded are taxed at the top marginal tax rate.
+Refunded excess concessional contributions will not count towards the nonconcessional cap, whereas excess concessional contributions retained in superannuation will.
+Excess non-concessional contributions that are not refunded are taxed at the top marginal tax rate.
 If excess non-concessional contributions are refunded, an associated earnings rate will apply on the excess contribution, and these earnings will be included in your assessable income.